SISUBEN/writeups/stretching-writeup/writeup.md

 ## Stretching - Writeup

 ### 0x1

-find string `Error opening file!
+Frist, when we run this program and see "Error opening file!
+Error code: " , so we find string `Error opening file!
 Error code:` in ida:

 ![image-20250728204605868](./image-20250728204605868.png)

-x-refs to find where the prog used this string
+and use x-refs to find where the program used this string

 ![image-20250728204716505](image-20250728204716505.png)